AkarErdem/SkyfriCodingTest/README.md

 ![Connect to server](Screenshots/smss_connect.png)

 * You can use your locally installed DB.
 Please note that Server name is important and will be used on the deployement.
-* Do configure to your choice in the `appsettings.js` file.
+* Do configure to your choice in the `appsettings.json` file.

 > Important Note: If you are using Visual Studio 2022,
-> you must update the latest version of EntityFramework (6.4.4) from Nuget Packages.
+> you must update the latest version of EntityFrameworkCore from Nuget Packages.
-> Also don't forget to check .NET Framework Version. (v4.8.1 the latest one)
+> Also don't forget to use the .NET Version 7.
 ## Deployment

 We have total of 3 steps to deploy this project.